Clarksville Family Law Mediators

 What Is Family Law Mediation?

 The goal is to reach a mutual resolution or settlement to the case.
-The aforementioned third-party is referred to as a “mediator,” whose role is to assist the couple to understand each other’s positions and concerns and then manage the negotiation of a mutually agreeable solution.
+The aforementioned third party is referred to as a “mediator,” whose role is to assist the couple to understand each other’s positions and concerns and then manage the negotiation of a mutually agreeable solution.

 Mediators do not provide legal counsel; rather they offer generalized guidance regarding the judicial process to help all interested parties reach a timely workable solution, prior to incurring the time and cost of a trial.

 The main issues addressed during the mediation process include the terms of divorce, how to divide assets, how children will be cared for after the divorce and support of children and spouse(s) during and after the process.
-A skilled Clarksville Family Law Mediator helps you resolve the terms of your marital dissolution agreement and/or parenting plan.
+A skilled Clarksville family law mediator helps you resolve the terms of your marital dissolution agreement and/or parenting plan.

-Surely, having a mediator that is also well-versed in family law matters, can be of great advantage.
+Surely, having a mediator that is also well-versed in family law matters can be of great advantage.
 At Batson Nolan PLC, we have a strong team of Clarksville family law mediators that are trained to provide legal counsel for resolving any issues that can arise in the separation or divorce process.
 Not only are we certified as mediators, but we are also very experienced in all family law matters in Tennessee.

 When Should I Start Mediation?

 For the litigation process generally creates hostility between the spouses and causes the attorneys to initiate the costly discovery stage of the litigation.
-Taking advantage of this amicable relationship while it lasts increases your chances of mediation achieving its ultimate goal: a mutually agreed-upon settlement without the cost, stress, and time of going to trial.
+Taking advantage of this amicable relationship while it lasts increases your chances of mediation achieving its ultimate goal: a mutually agreed-upon settlement without the cost, stress and time of going to trial.

-Is Mediation Always Effective?
+Is Family Mediation Always Effective?

 Although no conflict resolution approach boasts a 100% track record when it comes to effectiveness, the percentage of successful mediations significantly outweigh those of litigation.
 This can mainly be attributed to the fact that, in mediation, each spouse “wins.”

 How Many Mediation Sessions Will It Take To Reach A Settlement?

 With all that being said, statistical data compiled by the Academy of Professional Family Mediators indicates that the average family mediation process takes as few as one to three meetings; whereas a typical traditional divorce negotiation process averages about eight sessions for parties to finalize the settlement process.

-Why Choose Family Law Mediation?
+Why Choose Family Law Alternative Dispute Resolution?

 Mediation provides spouses with more autonomy over their case and affords everyone involved more privacy.
 Beneficial aspects include having direct input and control over the process and result, including what happens to your property and children.

 Even if either you or your spouse have already retained a legal practitioner, mediation still remains an option.
 You can keep legal counsel or hire a lawyer to advise you on how to best prepare for the mediation process and then use that information to complete the majority of the negotiations yourself – which will significantly lower your expenses.

-Contact a Dedicated Clarksville Family Law Mediator today!
+Contact A Dedicated Clarksville Family Law Mediator Today!

 If you would like additional details regarding the mediation process, call us today.
 The Supreme Court of Tennessee Alternative Dispute Resolution Commission has formally approved every member of our mediation team.

-- Child Custody/Visitation Issues
+- Child custody/Visitation issues

 - Orders of Protection